Critic-Guided Reinforcement Unlearning in Text-to-Image Diffusion: Abstract

 \section{Abstract}

 Machine unlearning in text-to-image diffusion models aims to remove targeted concepts while preserving overall utility.
 Prior diffusion unlearning methods typically rely on supervised weight edits or global penalties; reinforcement-learning (RL) approaches, while flexible, often optimize sparse end-of-trajectory rewards, yielding high-variance updates and weak credit assignment.
-We present a general RL framework for diffusion unlearning that treats denoising as a sequential decision process and introduces a timestep-aware critic with noisy-step rewards.
-Concretely, we train a CLIP-based reward predictor on noisy latents and use its per-step signal to compute advantage estimates for policy-gradient updates of the reverse diffusion kernel.
+We present a general RL framework for diffusion unlearning that treats denoising as a sequential decision process and introduces a timestep-aware critic that predicts expected terminal reward from noisy intermediate states.
+Concretely, we train a CLIP-based predictor on noisy intermediate states and use it to estimate per-timestep values to compute advantage estimates for policy-gradient updates of the reverse diffusion kernel.
 Our algorithm is simple to implement, supports off-policy reuse, and plugs into standard text-to-image backbones.
-Across multiple concepts, the method achieves better or comparable forgetting to strong baselines while maintaining image quality and benign prompt fidelity; ablations show that (i) per-step critics and (ii) noisy-conditioned rewards are key to stability and effectiveness.
+Across multiple concepts, the method achieves better or comparable forgetting to strong baselines while maintaining image quality and benign prompt fidelity; ablations show that (i) per-step critics and (ii) noisy-conditioned value estimates are key to stability and effectiveness.
 We release code and evaluation scripts to facilitate reproducibility and future research on RL-based diffusion unlearning.